Beacon technology has completely revolutionized both business and marketing.

 When commenting on beacon technology, the Harvard Business Review coined it as “the missing piece in the whole mobile-shopping puzzle.”

-And according to one recent report by Markets and Markets, the location-based services (LBS) market is projected to grow to as much as $77.844 billion in the next four years.
+According to one recent report by Markets and Markets, the location-based services (LBS) market is projected to grow to as much as $77.844 billion by 2021.

 Proximity.Directory’s Q1 2017 Report also noted that beacons are the most popular proximity technology in the industry.